Introduction

 1. Business Analysis

 As described throughout this document, our team looks at each integration project from a big-picture standpoint to evaluate how it fits with current and future corporate goals and direction.
 We consider whether the CUSO will be investing its own funds to produce an end-product that will ultimately become a standard product offering to all network participants, or if it’s just a simple custom connection to facilitate your credit union’s desire to do business with a certain vendor.
+We also consider whether a similar vendor’s product is already in development.
 This analysis will not only determine whether we move forward and how, but also whether CU*Answers will help fund the project.

 2. Risk Assessment